-Examples of CSA's Examples of individuals NOT considered CSA's A dean of students who oversees student housing, a student center or student extracurricular activities Clerical or cafeteria staff A director of athletics, a team coach or a faculty advisor to a student group A faculty member who does not have any responsibility for student and campus activity beyond the classroom A student resident advisor or assistant or a student who monitors access to dormitories.
-A coordinator of Greek affairs A physician in a campus health center
+Examples of CSA Examples of individuals NOT considered CSA A dean of students who oversees student housing, a student center or student extracurricular activities Clerical or cafeteria staff.
+A director of athletics, a team coach or a faculty advisor to a student group.
+A faculty member who does not have any responsibility for student and campus activity beyond the classroom.
+A student resident advisor or assistant or a student who monitors access to dormitories.
+A coordinator of Greek affairs.
+A physician in a campus health center

-It will be the role of the CSAs to be there for students as someone to whom they can report crimes, look to for guidance if they have been victims of a crime, or ask if they simply need advice as to whether or not they should report an incident.
-If an individual chooses not to report a crime to LUPD and chooses the local police, CSAs can assist an individual in contacting the appropriate authorities (Jefferson City Police Department or Cole County Sheriff's Office as appropriate).
-Please note that on-campus crimes reported to these agencies will typically be referred to LUPD, since it is the local law enforcement agency that has jurisdiction for Lincoln University.
-The CSAs will not be responsible for taking any actions in regards to suspected perpetrators of a crime, nor are they to make any judgments as to whether or not a crime took place; they are simply responsible for reporting crimes to the Lincoln University Police Department.
+It will be the role of the CSA's to be there for students as someone to whom they can report crimes, look to for guidance if they have been victims of a crime, or ask if they simply need advice as to whether or not they should report an incident.
+If an individual chooses not to report a crime to LUPD and chooses the local police, CSA's can assist an individual in contacting the appropriate authorities.
+The CSA's will not be responsible for taking any actions in regards to suspected perpetrators of a crime, nor are they to make any judgments as to whether or not a crime took place; they are simply responsible for reporting crimes to the Lincoln University Police Department.

 The CSA's are also not responsible for convincing victims of a crime to contact the police if victims do not want the police contacted.
-CSA's submit the information on crimes to the LUPD for inclusion in the crime statistics as required by law under the Clery Act for all institutions of higher education that receive federal financial aid.
+CSA's submit the information on crimes to the LUPD for inclusion in the crime statistics as required by law under the Clery Act for all Institutions of Higher Education that receive federal financial aid.
 As previously stated above, the statistical information collected for this report will not contain any names or specific locations to maintain the confidentiality of a victim.

-The following programs and offices have CSAs that are responsible for reporting: Student Activities, Residential Life, Student Development/Civic Engagement, Student Health Services, Athletics, Career and Academic Support Services, LU ROTC, Ft.
-Leonard Wood Campus Nursing Program, and the Dean of Students (see contact information).
-Crimes may also be reported anonymously by going to the following website and completing the anonymous report form.
-The completed form will be automatically emailed to the LUPD.
-Emails can also be sent to lupd@lincolnu.edu.
+The following programs and offices of Student Activities, Residential Life, Student Development/Civic Engagement, Student Health Services, Athletics, Career and Academic Support Services, LU ROTC, Ft.
+Leonard Wood Campus Nursing Program, and the Dean of Students have CSA's that are responsible for reporting information (contact information).

+Crimes may be reported anonymously by going to the following website and completing the anonymous report form.
+The completed form will be automatically e-mailed to the LUPD.
+E-mails can also be sent to cops@lincolnu.edu.